Tips Bulletin

 In the garden, it can often be beneficial to use smells that crickets hate.
 Planting fragrant herbs and flowers in your garden can be a great way to repel pests in the garden.

 Listening to the cricket-song outside in the evening is enjoyable, but you don’t want to hear it in the house as you sleep.
-Follow these tips to keep crickets out of your living space and in nature where they belong.
+Follow these tips for getting rid of crickets inside walls and keeping them in nature where they belong.

 The simplest way to keep crickets out of your home is to make sure it’s secure.
 Walk around outside the house and seal cracks with caulk to stop insects from having easy access indoors.